-Tessa’s Remodel Chapter 3: Delivery & Kitchen Tearout
+Tessa’s Remodel, Chapter 3: Delivery & Kitchen Tear Out

 The Transformation Begins

-In this series, I am following one of our CliqStudios kitchen designers through her remodel project, from start to finish.
+This series follows one of our CliqStudios kitchen designers through her remodel project, from start to finish.
 This post describes the phase where Tessa and Jake’s cabinets were delivered and the old ones torn out.

-Used Cabinets on the Way to a New Home
+Used Cabinets Find a New Home

 Follow the links below to follow Tessa and Jake’s experience and see the finished product.

 - Chapter 1: Jake says, “Take your own advice.”